Samsung Galaxy S22: S Pen

 The S22 Ultra is the first S series phone to include a built-in S Pen, a hallmark feature of the Galaxy Note series.
-The S Pen has latency at 2.8ms, reduced from 26ms on Note 20 and 9ms on the Note 20 Ultra and S21 Ultra (note that the S21 Ultra had S Pen functionality, but it was not included with the phone), and marked the introduction of an 'AI-based co-ordination prediction system'.
+The S Pen has latency at 2.8 ms, reduced from 26 ms on the Note 20 and 9 ms on the Note 20 Ultra and S21 Ultra (although the S21 Ultra had S Pen functionality, it was not included with the phone), and marked the introduction of an 'AI-based co-ordination prediction system'.
 The S Pen also supports Air gestures and the Air Action system.

 Software

 The S22 phones were released with Android 12 (One UI 4.1) with Samsung's One UI software.
 Samsung Knox is included for enhanced device security, and a separate version exists for enterprise use.
-One UI 5.0 was released on 17 October 2022.

-Reception
+Samsung has promised 4 Android OS upgrades (with Android 16 being the last major OS upgrade) and 5 years of security updates (support ending within 2027).

+On October 28, 2022, Samsung began rolling out One UI 5.0 (based on Android 13) to the Galaxy S22 devices.
+In August 2024, the Galaxy S22 received the One UI 6.1.1 update based on Android 14, which also comes with the Galaxy Z6 series.
+This and other versions of One UI newer than 6.0 contain new AI-based features that are exclusive to this and later generations of the Galaxy S series.

+In May 2025, the official One UI 7 update based on Android 15 was released for the Galaxy S22 family.

+On October 6, 2025, Samsung began rolling out the One UI 8 upgrade with Android 16, which marked the final major operating system upgrade for the series.

+Criticism

 Performance throttling controversy

-Testing performed by benchmarking utility Geekbench and media outlet Android Police reported that Samsung's Game Optimizing Service (GOS) would throttle the performance of the device significantly in a number of popular apps while excluding benchmarking utilities; one specific test, using a copy of Geekbench 5 that was modified to look like Genshin Impact to the GOS, recorded a loss of 45% in single-core performance and 28% in multi-core performance versus an undisguised copy of the utility on the S22+.
+Testing performed by benchmarking utility Geekbench and media outlet Android Police reported that Samsung's Game Optimizing Service (GOS) was throttling the performance of the device significantly in a number of popular apps, but allowing it to run unthrottled for benchmarking utilities; one specific test on the S22+, using a copy of Geekbench 5 that was modified to look like Genshin Impact to the GOS, recorded a loss of 45% in single-core performance and 28% in multi-core performance versus an undisguised copy of the utility.
 In response, Geekbench has permanently delisted the entire S22, S21 and S10 lineup from its service.
 Samsung has since released an update allowing S22 users to disable GOS on their devices.